PimentNoir/fadecandy/README.md

 Prerequisites
 -------------

-* To install a firmware image, you'll need the Teensy Loader: <http://www.pjrc.com/teensy/loader.html>
+* To install a firmware image, you'll need the [Teensy Loader](http://www.pjrc.com/teensy/loader.html) or the [command line version](http://www.pjrc.com/teensy/loader_cli.html).
-* To recompile the firmware, please use the recommended ARM toolchain from <https://code.launchpad.net/gcc-arm-embedded>
+* To recompile the firmware (only needed if you want to modify it), please use the [recommended ARM toolchain](https://code.launchpad.net/gcc-arm-embedded).

 Pin Assignment
 --------------